 FRONTAGE - See "lot frontage."
+"Lot Frontage."

 FUNERAL HOME - An establishment where the dead are prepared for burial or cremation and where wakes and funerals may be held.
-A funeral home may include a chapel and/or facilities for the storage of vehicles used in the business.
+A funeral home may include a chapel and for facilities for the storage of vehicles used in the business.

-GALLERY - A business involving the display and sale of objects of art such as paintings, sculpture, assemblages, and collages.
+GALLERY - A business or nonprofit organization involving the display and sale of objects of art such as paintings, sculpture, assemblages, and collages.
 A gallery may include the studio of one or more artists.